hirosystems/docs/docs/tutorials/managing-accounts.md

 :::

-Assuming the faucet transaction was successfully processed, you can review the account history.
-We are expecting at least one transactions to show up in the account history.
+Assuming the faucet transaction was successful, you can review the account history.
+We are expecting at least one transaction to show up in the account history.

 ```js
 async function getAccountTransactions() {